What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 This is less exciting than it sounds, but it matters.
 Paying off high-interest debt or filling gaps in your emergency fund creates stability that ripples through every other financial decision.
 It also reduces the psychological weight of financial fragility, which is its own kind of freedom.

-Integrate it into a long-term investment strategy.
+Step 2: Build a long-term inheritance investment strategy.

 An inheritance can become a meaningful part of a long-term portfolio, particularly when it's evaluated within the context of everything else you have going on rather than managed as a separate pot of money.
 The sequencing of when you invest, how you invest, and how it's structured for taxes matters more than most people realize.